isu-digital/digital-collections-template/README.md

+# Changelog
+Removed locations from nav
+(emanderson811 on 12/13/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.